I.W. Schlesinger: Personal life and death

 Schlesinger married Mabel May, at the time a well-known actress in Johannesburg.
 Their only son, John Samuel Schlesinger (born in 1923), was educated at Michaelhouse, Natal, and graduated from Harvard University.
 With the death of his father in 1949, he took over the enormous Schlesinger organization.

 During his last years, I.W.
 Schlesinger was badly afflicted by arthritis.
 He continued to be actively involved in his businesses, however, remaining as chairman of dozens of companies.
 Though proud of his second homeland, he never gave up his American citizenship.
 He is buried in Zebediela.

+Honours

+In 2024, at the South African Jewish Board of Deputies' 120th anniversary gala dinner, he was honoured among 100 remarkable Jewish South Africans who have contributed to South Africa.
+The ceremony included speeches from Chief Rabbi Ephraim Mirvis, and Schlesinger was honoured among other business figures such as Raymond Ackerman, Barney Barnato, Sol Kerzner and Donald Gordon.